Market outlook

 As we are mainly active in banking, insurance and asset management, we are exposed to a number of typical risks for these financial sectors such as – but not limited to – credit default risk, counterparty credit risk, concentration risk, movements in interest rates, currency risk, market risk, liquidity and funding risk, insurance underwriting risk, changes in regulations, operational risk, customer litigation, competition from other and new players, as well as the economy in general.
 KBC closely monitors and manages each of these risks within a strict risk framework, but they may all have a negative impact on asset values or could generate additional charges beyond anticipated levels.

 At present, a number of factors are considered to constitute the main challenges for the financial sector.
-These stem primarily from the mostly indirect, but lingering, impact of the war in Ukraine, including the delayed effects of the increase in energy and commodity prices and the supply-side shortages it triggered.
-This led to a surge in inflation, resulting in upward pressure on interest rates, lower growth prospects (or even fears of a recession) and some concerns about the creditworthiness of counterparties in the economic sectors most exposed.
-Geopolitical risks remain elevated, as evidenced by the escalating conflict in Gaza/Israel and the Middle East.
-A significant number of elections in 2024 across the world, including in the US, are adding to the geopolitical uncertainty.
-All these risks affect global, but especially, European economies, including KBC’s home markets.
-Regulatory and compliance risks (including in relation to capital requirements, anti-money laundering regulations, GDPR and ESG/sustainability) also remain a dominant theme for the sector, as does enhanced consumer protection.
-Digitalisation (with technology, including AI, as a catalyst) presents both opportunities and threats to the business model of traditional financial institutions, while climate and environmental-related risks are becoming increasingly prevalent.
+These stem primarily from geopolitical risks which have increased significantly over the past few years (including the war in Ukraine, conflicts in the Middle East and trade wars).
+These risks result or may result in shocks for the global economic system (e.g., GDP and inflation) and the financial markets (including interest rates).
+European economies, including KBC’s home markets, are affected too, creating an uncertain business environment, including for financial institutions.
+Regulatory and compliance risks (in relation to capital requirements, anti-money laundering regulations, GDPR and ESG/sustainability) also remain a dominant theme for the sector, as does enhanced consumer protection.
+Digitalisation (with technology, including AI, as a catalyst) presents both opportunities and threats to the business model of traditional financial institutions, while climate and environmental-related risks are becoming increasingly prevalent (as recently evidenced by Storm Boris in Central Europe).
 Cyber risk has become one of the main threats during the past few years, not just for the financial sector, but for the economy as a whole.
-The war in Ukraine has triggered an increase in attacks worldwide.
+The war in Ukraine and geopolitical tensions in general have triggered an increase in attacks worldwide.
 Finally, we have seen governments across Europe taking additional measures to support their budgets (via increased tax contributions from the financial sector) and their citizens and corporate sector (by, for instance, implementing interest rate caps on loans or by pushing for higher rates on savings accounts).

 We provide risk management data in our annual reports, quarterly reports and dedicated risk reports, all of which are available at www.kbc.com.